haiiliin/quarto-template/paper.md

 ## Making releases

-You can use the following to make a release, markdown, tex, docx, and pdf documents will be archived in the directory `releases/<tag>`:
+You can use the following command to make a release, markdown, tex, docx, and pdf documents will be archived in the directory `releases/<tag>`:

 ```shell
 make release-<tag>